colleenjg/DPC/process_data/README.md

 ### 3. Collect all paths into csvs

 Run, e.g., `python write_csvs.py --f_root main_path --dataset UCF101` to collect paths into a csv file.

+The csv file is stored under `process_data`, and the `classInd.txt` file listing each action and its class number is created.